The KNotty G's

 Her solo successes gave her the exposure she needed to become one of the top performers on the east coast.
 She is endorsed by Didomenico Guitars and regularly plays her custom mandolin, known for its unique sound and design.

 The pairing of Knott and Henry could have been called magical from the start.
-They met in an entirely unplanned fashion while sitting in on a mutual friend, Laura Thurston's set in Fairview, North Carolina.
+They met in an entirely unplanned fashion while sitting in on, a mutual friend, Laura Thurston's set in Fairview, North Carolina.
 The pair realized their mutual love for the art and their similar goals stylistically as well as in performing.
 Utilizing Knott's vast understanding of theory and prowess for playing, as well as Henry's raw vocal quality and natural ease in performance, the two set out to provide audiences with their favorite aspects of music combined with a jovial, lighthearted attitude that can sometimes be lost in performance.
 The music and lyrics they create together is something that one rarely sees.
 Their unconventional approach to genre has created a dedicated following of their unique style known as "genuine music".
-In the short time they've been a team, they have amassed an impressive list of stages and festivals, including the Bonnaroo Music and Arts Festival, The Ladybug Festival and Wormtown Music Festival.
-They are keeping active and touring, but during breaks from being on the road these two are recording their EP and expect that their originals will be as well received on record as they have been live.
+In the short time they've been a team, they have amassed an impressive list of stages and festivals, including the Bonnaroo Music and Arts Festival, The Ladybug Festival, Strangecreek Campout and Wormtown Music Festival.
+Aside from the shows these two have amassed in their time together, The Knotty G’s have just released their first album, One Small Glove, which encompasses the Americana roots these two have in their music and in true Knotty fashion, the joking flair that accompanies their performances.